TI-990: Instructions

-The first field specifies the operation, the second field specifies the map file (0=kernel, 1=user) and the third field specifies a register with an address.
+These instructions load the memory map file.
+The first field is an 11-bit operation code.
+The second field is a 1-bit field that specifies the map file (0=kernel, 1=user) and the third field is a 4-bit field that specifies a register with an address.

-The given map file is loaded with 6 words from the address in the register.
+The given map file is loaded with six words from the address in the register.

-This instruction was supported on the 990/10A and 990/12, or the 990/10 with memory-map option installed.
+This instruction is supported on the 990/10A and 990/12, or the 990/10 with memory-map option installed.